 The Control Room

 In both films, the cutaways from our heroes’ harrowing battle for survival center on a control room with a series of monitors, panels, and technicians.
 From these control rooms, our dastardly puppet masters observe, and can even manipulate the various macabre scenarios constructed to dispatch the ill-fated protagonists.
-Moreover, there is a pronounced element of randomization to the scenarios in both films.
+Moreover, there is a pronounced element of randomization in the scenarios in both films.
 Both have ready-made, prepackaged death contrivances, but in Cabin, the arrived-upon scenario is achieved via whichever cursed object is first fully investigated by the campers.
 Therefore, even those in the booth don’t know which scenario will be set in motion; hence the gambling.
 In Stay Tuned, if the unwitting Hellvision stars were lucky enough to find a portal to another channel, there was no telling in what devilish program they might next find themselves.
-It too therefore feels like a crap-shoot.
+It too, therefore, feels like a crap shoot.

 Like Spike, Richard Jenkins and Bradley Whitford (Sitterson and Hadley respectively) initially seem to be the primary benefactors of the torturous series of manufactured misfortunes, but they are merely programmers for far more diabolical masters.
 We find out that these three characters have simply risen to that lofty height to which we all aspire: middle management.
 They exist to serve up sacrificial lambs as spectacularly as possible to placate these shadowy overlords; gods for Sitterson and Hadley, the devil for Spike.
 Even the dialogue used to explain this concept to the new guys (and thereby the audience) is remarkably similar…

 Sitterson: Gotta keep the customer satisfied.

 Spike: We’ve turned the process of soul acquisition into an entertainment extravaganza, and all for the benefit of one very demanding viewer below.